MicrosoftDocs/quantum-docs/articles/machines/backend-simulators.md

   - H2-1 Emulator: `quantinuum.sim.h2-1e`
 - Target Execution Profile: Basic Measurement Feedback

+The H-Series Emulator is a System Model H1-based emulator available free-of-charge on the [Code with Azure Quantum](https://quantum.microsoft.com/experience/quantum-coding) page.
+For more information, see the [H-Series Emulator](xref:microsoft.quantum.providers.quantinuum#h-series-emulator-cloud-based).

-For more information, see the [Quantinuum provider](xref:microsoft.quantum.providers.quantinuum) page.
+For more information about all the Quantinuum emulators, see the [Quantinuum provider](xref:microsoft.quantum.providers.quantinuum) page.

 ## Rigetti